 - What is your biggest concern?

 - What are you most worried about?

 - What do you need or want?

 - What do you need from your community?

 - How can I help?

 - What is life like with [partner's name]?

+- How are the kids doing?

-- Is this relationship energizing or draining for you?
+- Is this relationship energizing or draining?

 - Do you get to do the things you like to do?

 - What happens if you disagree?

 - What does arguing look like in your relationship?

-- How do you both apologize to each other?